 With the onset of the Covid-19 pandemic, the number of public entities using IFMIS e-procurement for digital submissions has increased.
-Progressive county governments such as Makueni and Kilifi have led in using this approach for most of their tenders, as shown below:
+Progressive county governments such as Makueni, Siaya and Kilifi have led in using this approach for most of their tenders.

-Here’s another one from the County Government of Kilifi that provides both the Tender Negotiation Number together with the Tender Reference Number:
+Here’s one from the County Government of Siaya that provides both the Supplier Portal Negotiation Numbers together with the Tender Reference Numbers:

 IFMIS for Kenya Government Suppliers

 With the drive towards the adoption of e-procurement within the GoK, we’re sure you’ve come across the increasing number of tender notices that give reference to ‘IFMIS Negotiation’ numbers.